soumiknafiulferdous/Online-Medicine-Shop/README.md

 10. Invoice is issued with the name and deatails of the customer after purchasing the medicine.

-11. Admin can assign the delivery man to deliver the medicine to the customer.
+11. Admin can assign the deliveryman to deliver the medicine to the customer.

-12. Delivery man details can be managed by the Admin.
+12. Deliveryman details can be managed by the admin.

-13. Number of visit, version update info of the website will be tracked by the admin and reserve it.
+13. Number of visits,version update info of the website will be tracked by the admin.

 14. Admin can add, update, delete the details of the medicine.